 The unit of credit is the semester credit.
 Twelve semester credits are the minimum and seventeen the maximum for the regular student.
 Anyone who has been admitted as a regular student with an A. B. or equivalent degree from an accredited college will be limited to fifteen credits during the first semester of study, seventeen credits thereafter.
-However, a student may be permitted to register for more than seventeen credits provided that a cumulative average of at least B has been achieved and that the faculty grants special permission.
+However, a student may be permitted to register for more than seventeen credits provided that a cumulative average of at least B has been achieved and that the Vice President for Academic Affairs grants special permission.